carissaeats/carissaeats.github.io/aboutme.md

 I’ll be releasing interviews with food establishment owners, recipes for people of all skill levels to follow, stories attached to my favorite eats, and even foodie T.V. moments.
 My writing is super informal, so I hope [@CarissaEats]({{site.url}}){:class="nounderline"} allows my viewers to casually enjoy food alongside me.
 To have healthy food on the table, let alone a positive relationship with food, is a privilege, and I do (and will) not take that for granted.

-My **[beyond page](/beyond){:class="nounderline"}** will share some destinations I’ve been blessed to explore (with food as the highlight), whether it's eating fried quail eggs in Taiwanese night markets or beignets in New Orleans.
+My **[beyond page](/beyond){:class="nounderline"}** will share some destinations I’ve been blessed to explore (with food as the highlight), whether it's eating fried quail eggs in Taipei night markets or beignets in New Orleans.

 In just a few months, I'll be heading out to [Los Angeles](/losangeleseats){:class="nounderline"} for college.
 Jersey will forever have a special spot in my heart, but I feel lucky to be adding Orlando and LA as new hubs for my blog.